NETWAYS/infrastructure4puppet-training/integrations/01_rest-api.md

 Interact with component services.

 * Retrieve infrastructure data from PuppetDB.
-* ???
-Foreman ???
-Query the Node Classifier for classification information.
+* Query the Foreman Node Classifier for classification information.
-* ???
-Foreman ???
-Add rules to the Node Classifier during the provisioning process.
+* Add rules to the Foreman Node Classifier during the provisioning process.
 * Sign certificates for newly provisioned nodes.
 * Clear environment caches on compile masters when deploying codebase.
 * ...